Skip to main content

 Error Logs Analysis

 The Nginx Plus Ingress - Error Logs Analysis dashboard provides a high-level view of log level breakdowns, comparisons, and trends.
-The panels also show the geographic locations of clients and clients with critical messages, new connections and outliers, client requests, request trends, and request outliers.
+The panels also show the geographic locations of clients and clients with critical messages, new connections, outliers, client requests, request trends, and request outliers.

 Use this dashboard to: